Patient Safety

 Credentialing

-Investing in systems and facilities that ensure quality patient-focused care is one of Evolution Healthcare’s core strategies.
+Investing in systems and facilities that ensure quality patient-focused care is one of Healthe Care’s core strategies.
 The credentialing process and granting of clinical privileges is a key part of that commitment and is the basis of our relationship with medical practitioners.

-To assist in achieving these aims, Evolution Healthcare requires all medical practitioners who use its facilities to hold clinical privileges, which includes having an approved area of practice specific to the hospital at which they practice.
+To assist in achieving these aims, Healthe Care requires all medical practitioners who use its facilities to hold clinical privileges, which includes having an approved area of practice specific to the hospital at which they practice.
 This applies to career medical officers through to specialists.

 The purpose of granting clinical privileges and agreeing an approved area of practice is to ensure safe practice for medical practitioners and their patients.